Online application: https://upitt.infoready4.com/#competitionDetail/1880409

 If I have an existing, current project funded through another Pitt internal funding mechanism should I include information about that in my budget?

-Yes, this should be included in your budget and this should also be described in the "Other Project Resources & Support" and/or “Pitt Internal Funding history” sections of your application.
+Yes, this should be included as ‘current support’ in your CV/biosketch, narrative, and budget.
+This should also be described in your application in the section labeled, “Pitt Internal Funding history.”